ukokobili/US_domestic_flights/README.md

   * Create a dashboard.

 # Dataset Description
 The dataset was collected from [Kaggle](https://www.kaggle.com/datasets/ryanjt/us-domestic-flights-from-1990-to-2009) website.
-It contains information about the crimes committed in Baltimore, Maryland, US.

 The dataset includes the following columns:
   * Origin: Three letter airport code of the origin airport